theshubzworld/ComfyUI-TogetherVision/README.md

 ---

 **Note**: This node requires a Together AI account and API key.
 You can get one at [Together AI's website](https://together.ai).

-**Updated README.md to reflect automatic mode switching based on image connection**

-The node now automatically switches between Vision Mode and Text-Only Mode based on the presence of an image input connection.
-When an image is connected, the node will generate detailed image descriptions.
-When no image is connected, the node will function as a text generation model.

 **Flexible Processing Modes**